bitrise-io/devcenter/_articles/en/getting-started/index.md

 All builds run in clean virtual machines that are discarded after the build is complete.
 Read more about them in our [Virtual machines](/infrastructure/virtual-machines/) guide.

-## Teams and organizations
+## Teams and Workspaces

 Once you set up a new app, you can [start inviting team members](/team-management/index).
-If you have a Developer or an Organization plan, you can have unlimited team members!
+If you have a Developer or a Workspace plan, you can have unlimited team members!
 Only members of an app's team can view a private app, including its logs.
 For public apps, anyone can view the build logs who has the URL to the build.

-You can also [create organizations](/team-management/organizations/creating-org) if you are on one of our Organization plans.
-Organizations allow you to manage entire teams quickly and effectively.
+You can also [create Workspaces](/team-management/organizations/creating-org).
+A Workspace is an environment that allows you to manage your Bitrise apps and the team members working on the apps.
+You can create multiple Workspaces, and you can be invited to Workspaces by other Bitrise users.

 ## Testing and deployment